jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 circle.present(clear = True, update = True)
 ```

-Clears the screen (removes the fixation cross) and displays the circle stimulus.
+Displays the circle stimulus on-screen.

 ### 10. Wait for a key press
 ```python
 exp.keyboard.wait()
 ```

-Waits until the participant presses a key.
+Waits for a key press.
+During this time, the display stays unchanged.

 ### 11. End the experiment
 ```python